Termination & Notice Periods: SCHADS Award

 - Can notice be paid out in lieu?

 - Yes.
 An employer can choose to pay out the notice period instead of having the employee work it.
+Payment in lieu must equal what the employee would have earned over the notice period, including any rostered shift premiums or overtime they would have worked.

 - What is the notice period for casuals?